Installations in the Blue Gallery and the Ice House at Brantwood – John Ruskin’s home

 ‘CAROL WYSS – IN SITU’

-Filmmaker Peter Bromley, with the support from 1968 Film Group, is creating a new documentary ‘Carol Wyss – In Situ’.
+Filmmaker Peter Bromley, with the support from 1968 Film Group, has created a new documentary ‘Carol Wyss – In Situ’.
 The film covers making and installing the work for Brantwood including the planning at my London Studio and printmaking at the Thames-Side print studio Woolwich.
-From the end of this year, it will be available to view online and shown at different venues to be confirmed.
+It is now available to watch online.

 This has been one of the most technically and conceptually ambitious projects I have undertaken.
 It would not have been possible without the following organisations, businesses, and people: